Sadeedpv/contact-management-system/README.md

 The application exposes the following endpoints:

-* `/api/contacts`: Get all contacts for the current user.
+* `/api/contacts`: Get all contacts for the current user as a CSV file.
 * `/api/contacts/:id`: Get a specific contact by id.
 * `/api/contacts`: Create a new contact.
 * `/api/contacts/:id`: Update a contact.